ashleychontos/pySYD/docs/library/input.rst

 :underlined:`Optional`
 ######################

-There are two main information files which can be provided but both are optional -- whether or not you choose to use them ultimately depends on how you will run the software.
+There are two main information files that can be provided but both are optional -- whether you choose to use them or not is ultimately up to you!

 .. _library-input-optional-todo: